How to Deal with Employee Absenteeism in the Workplace?

 Onboarding a lesser trained and unfamiliar person can affect productivity.
 Firstly, every person needs some time to absorb the environment.
 Additionally, safety issues are associated with the replacement option.

 We can’t eradicate absenteeism.
 We all have multiple obligations to fulfill outside the sphere of office.
 In addition, emergencies aren’t welcomed, but these things can’t be avoided.
-That’s why we have developed some practical strategies to reduce the absenteeism rate;
+That’s why we have developed some practical strategies to reduce employee absenteeism rate for a better time and attendance management;

-There should be clear policies in place explaining excusable causes of absence.
+There should be clear policies or employee handbook in place explaining excusable causes of absence.
 These preemptive measures are marginally better than punitive programs.
 Chastising employees may increase presenteeism, but lack of interest grows.

-Presenteeism is another kind of absenteeism that ensures physical presence without engagement and productivity.
+Presenteeism is another kind of absenteeism that ensures physical presence without employee engagement and productivity.

 Develop Team Culture and Offer Collective Purpose